Little Children (novel)

-Little Children is a 2004 novel by the American author Tom Perrotta that interweaves the dark stories of seven main characters, all of whom live in the same suburban Boston neighborhood during the middle of a hot summer.
+Little Children is a 2004 novel by American author Tom Perrotta that interweaves the dark stories of seven main characters, all of whom live in the same Boston suburb during the middle of a hot summer.

 The novel received critical praise, spurring The New York Times to declare Perrotta "an American Chekhov whose characters even at their most ridiculous seem blessed and ennobled by a luminous human aura."
-The novel was featured on numerous "Best Books of 2004" lists—including The New York Times Book Review, Newsweek, National Public Radio, and People magazine.
+The novel was featured on numerous "Best Books of 2004" lists, including The New York Times Book Review, Newsweek, National Public Radio, and People magazine.
 In 2006, the novel was adapted into an Academy Award-nominated film of the same name starring Kate Winslet, Jennifer Connelly, and Patrick Wilson.

 Plot summary

-Sarah, who once considered herself a radical feminist, wonders how she allowed herself to be reduced to a common housewife, constantly at the playground with three other neighborhood Stepford-esque mothers whom she can't stand.
-Her husband, Richard, is much older than she is, and a sort of last alternative for her love life; it is even hinted that she married him only because she feared that she would be stuck in her dead-end job as a Starbucks barista forever if she didn't.
+Sarah, who once considered herself a feminist, wonders how she allowed herself to be reduced to a stay-at-home mother, constantly at the playground with three other Stepford-esque mothers whom she can't stand.
+Her husband, Richard, is much older than she is, and a sort of last resort for couplehood; it is even hinted that she married him only because she feared that she would be stuck in her dead-end job as a Starbucks barista forever if she didn't.
 When she discovers his addiction to online pornography, she is more apathetic than repulsed.

-Todd is a handsome young father whom the neighborhood women have nicknamed the "Prom King."
-One of the other mothers dares Sarah: "Five bucks if you get his phone number."
-While jokingly discussing the bet, Todd and Sarah engage in a kiss that becomes more passionate than the ruse called for.
-This leads to an affair between the two, who "happen" to cross each other at the local pool and "happen" to bring their children to nap together while they have sex on the living room floor.

-Larry is a retired police officer.
-Three years before, he left the force after shooting a black teenager brandishing a toy gun at a local shopping mall; the guilt became so unbearable that he collected his pension early.
-Now, his wife has left him and taken their two sons.
-Larry, who loved his job and refuses to let go of it, is angry that Ronald "Ronnie" McGorvey, a sex offender convicted of exposing himself to children, is allowed to live in his neighborhood, and starts a one-man vendetta to drive him out.
-Ronnie, for his part, finds himself ostracized by the community, and the one date his mother forces him to go on is ruined when he gives in to temptation and masturbates while watching children.
-Larry eventually gets into a shoving match with Ronnie's mother (May), who has a fatal stroke.
-Bertha, a school crossing guard and May's best friend, takes Ronnie to the hospital, where May has written him a note that reads only "Please, please be a good boy."
+Richard stumbled upon a porn website for an extremely sexual woman who calls herself Slutty Kay.
+He becomes obsessed with this woman and eventually orders a pair of used underwear from her to stop this addiction.
+She also hosts "fan club" meetings in California to meet and perform sexual acts with her fans.